jrpotter/notebook/lambda_calculus/index.md

 Basic
 What preprocessing step does Hindley et al. recommend when counting occurrences of $\lambda$-terms?
 Back: Reintroduce parentheses.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1716743248127-->
 END%%

-For a particular occurrence of $\lambda x.
-M$ in a term $P$, the occurrence of $M$ is called the **scope** of the occurrence of $\lambda x$.

 %%ANKI
 Cloze
 Given term $\lambda x.
 M$, the occurrence of {1:$M$} is called the {2:scope} of the occurrence of {1:$\lambda x$}.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1716745015997-->
 END%%